sarahcssiqueira/docker-wordpress/readme.md

 }
 ```

-So, you just need to run:
+They are responsible to install PHP Code Sniffer and WordPress Coding Standards when you run:

 `composer install`

-On the root project folder, then the Composer will download the necessaire dependencies to the vendor.
-To check if worked, run:
+After that, Composer will download the necessaire dependencies to the vendor folder.
+To check if it works, run:

 `./vendor/bin/phpcs -i`

-The first time, the expected output will be:
+On the first time, the expected output will be:

-The installed coding standards are MySource, PEAR, PSR1, PSR2, PSR12, Squiz, and Zend.
+_The installed coding standards are MySource, PEAR, PSR1, PSR2, PSR12, Squiz, and Zend_

-To use WPCS, we have to tell the PHP Code Sniffer about the WordPress Coding Standards.
-For that run the command:
+To use WPCS, we have "to tell" the PHP Code Sniffer about the WordPress Coding Standards.
+For that, run the command:

 `./vendor/bin/phpcs --config-set installed_paths vendor/wp-coding-standards/wpcs`

-To confirm it worked, run `./vendor/bin/phpcs -i ` again, and the expected output this time should be:
+To confirm if it works, run `./vendor/bin/phpcs -i ` again, and the expected output this time should be:

-The installed coding standards are MySource, PEAR, PSR1, PSR2, PSR12, Squiz, Zend, WordPress, WordPress-Core, WordPress-Docs, and WordPress-Extra.
+_The installed coding standards are MySource, PEAR, PSR1, PSR2, PSR12, Squiz, Zend, WordPress, WordPress-Core, WordPress-Docs, and WordPress-Extra_

-This way, WordPress Coding Standards are available for all plugins and themes you work with inside this Docker.
+This way, WordPress Coding Standards are available for all plugins and themes you work with inside this Docker environment.

-### phpcs extension
+### Using wpcs

 For VS Code **"to understand the standards"**, we need some extension, my chosen one was the phpcs.
-You need to install it.
-The settings are already configured according to the phpcs extension documentation, in the **settings.json** on the **.vscode folder**.
+Install it.
+The settings are already configured according to the phpcs extension documentation, in the **settings.json** on the **.vscode folder** in this repository.

-### Using coding standards

-If you installed everything correctly because the `"phpcs.lintOnSave": true,` line on settings.json, when you hit save any PHP file, it will be linted correctly and the warnings/errors will be displayed on problems tab of your IDE.
+If you installed everything correctly because the `"phpcs.lintOnSave": true,` line on settings.json, when you hit save any PHP file, it will be linted correctly and the warnings/errors will be displayed on the problems tab of your IDE aka VS Code.
 We can also run the following commands on the terminal to check a single file:

 `./vendor/bin/phpcbf --standard="WordPress" /file-name.php`